 Their focus is on investment, not charity.
-This is an important lesson for faith-based and non profit entities, as charity can get in the way of empowerment.
+This is an important lesson for the church as charity gets in the way of empowerment.
 Investment, by contrast, seeks to create the context whereby individuals are equipped and empowered to grow and take responsibility for their contribution to the whole.
 For this reason, these entrepreneurs seek to measure the un-measurable, demanding return on s triple bottom line as they seek a deep social return on investment.
 They do so through three models in particular: leveraged non-profit, hybrid non-profit, and social business.

-Many would say that Poets & Prophets are unqualified for the work they do; they would argue that this is precisely their strength.
+Many would say that these entrepreneurs are unqualified for the work they do; they would argue that this is precisely their strength.
 They know they can’t do it alone and depend upon the full giftedness of the community.
 Hope comes alive when the power of unreasonable people is unleashed.
-Strengths, a commitment to lifelong learning, risk taking combine to make possible a new heaven and a new earth.
-Being unreasonable is at the heart of the call to serve as Poets & Prophets.
+Strengths, a commitment to lifelong learning, risk taking combine to make possible a future.
+Being unreasonable is at the heart of the call to be Poets & Prophets.

-May we dare to be just a little bit unreasonable for the sake of our communities!
+May we all dare to be just a little bit unreasonable for the sake of people and planet!